shroukhm/informations_about_AI/README.md

                                                             - Some examples of genetic algorithms
                                                             - Advantages and disadvantages of genetic algorithms

+13- In nerual network the activation functions uses , in Activation functions file its talking breifly about :
+                                                             - what is the activation functions
+                                                             - 9 types of activation functions
 13 -In statistical model and non statistical model file its talking breifly about : -What they are
                                                                                     -Differences between them
                                                                                     -Some examples of statistical models and non statistical model